gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_5_FreeRTOS_and_Azure_IoT_Central/README.md

 ## Prerequisites

 This lab assumes you have completed [Lab 2: Send Telemetry from an Azure Sphere to Azure IoT Central](https://github.com/gloveboxes/Azure-Sphere-Learning-Path/tree/master/Lab%202%20-%20Send%20Telemetry%20from%20an%20Azure%20Sphere%20to%20Azure%20IoT%20Central).
-You will have created an Azure IoT Central application, connected Azure IoT Central to your Azure Sphere Tenant and you have configured the **app_manifest.json** for the Azure Device Provisioning Service.
+You will have created an Azure IoT Central application, connected Azure IoT Central to your Azure Sphere Tenant, and you have configured the **app_manifest.json** for the Azure Device Provisioning Service.

 You will need to **copy** and **paste** the Lab 2 **app_manifest.json** you created and copied to Notepad to this lab's **app_manifest.json** file.